top of page

 Applying The Top Coat To The Upstands

-The upstands on any mastic asphalt staircase must be at least 150mm high go into the chase and be finished by pointing with sand and cement mortar.
-The top coat thickness of these asphalt upstands should be 7-8mm thick.
-Just like with the asphalt treads coarse sand will be rubbed into this top coat of mastic asphalt.
+To enter the chase, the upstands on a mastic asphalt staircase should be a minimum of 150mm high and pointed with sand and cement mortar upon completion.
+The top coat thickness for these asphalt upstands should be 7-8mm.
+Similar to the asphalt treads, coarse sand will be applied to this top coat of mastic asphalt.

 Angle fillets are used to join the horizontal to the vertical in an Asphalt Staircase

-To complete the waterproofing of asphalt steps the vertical elements have to be joined to the horizontal earlier.
-As mentioned earlier the vertical of the risers asphalt was joined to the horizontal of the treads with a double angle fillet.
-To bond and fully waterproof the steps the same must be done between both the treads and risers with the upstands running along the strings of the staircase.
-The use of angle fillets completes the waterproofing of the asphalt steps.
-It also is the most decorative part of the staircase.
+In order to finish waterproofing the asphalt steps, it is necessary to connect the vertical components to the horizontal ones first.
+As previously stated, the vertical part of the risers in the asphalt was connected to the horizontal part of the treads using a double angle fillet.
+To ensure a strong bond and complete waterproofing of the steps, the same process should be repeated between both the treads and risers, with the upstands running along the strings of the staircase.
+The application of angle fillets is essential for achieving waterproofing of the asphalt steps, while also serving as the most decorative aspect of the staircase.

 Finishing the Asphalt Steps with a UV Solar Reflective paint